teambit/docs/website/blog/2019-07-03-code-sharing-projects.md

 ## Option 4 - Bit

 Bit goal is to fulfill this gap.
-Bit lets many repos to behave as if they are a mono-repo for sharing components across them.
+Bit lets many repositories to behave as if they are a mono-repo for sharing components across them.
 In the cloud era, it only makes sense to have a cloud-based solution.
 Users can build a package from their existing repository and share it with others over the cloud.
 Bit marks the new generation of tools, focusing on components rather than on repositories and make components truly reusable by enabling collaboration.